Beer Can Chicken

 I was bound and determined.
 We were going to perfect how to grill a whole chicken.

 *Here are a few more grilling recipes I’m loving right now: Have you tried this Grilled Vegetable Salad yet?!
 And these Grilled Mini Sweet Peppers with Goat Cheese – our kids can never get enough.
 And we recently served these Grilled Cheesy Stuffed Mushrooms at a little gathering in the backyard – they disappeared FAST!

-Over the past few weeks, we’ve gone through quite a few whole chickens, trying to get this recipe right.
+Over the past few weeks, we’ve gone through quite a few whole chickens, trying to get this beer can chicken recipe juuuuuust right.

 Just ask our daughters.